-Following parliamentary approval the Secretary of State for the Ministry of Housing, Communities and Local Government decided to implement a locally-led proposal to replace the existing nine councils across Dorset - two small unitary councils of Bournemouth and Poole and the two tier structure of Dorset County Council and the district councils of Christchurch, East Dorset, North Dorset, Purbeck, West Dorset, and Weymouth & Portland - with two new councils from 1 April 2019.
+This year saw the Secretary of State for the Ministry of Housing, Communities and Local Government decide to implement, subject to Parliamentary approval, a locally-led proposal to replace the existing nine councils across Dorset - two small unitary councils of Bournemouth and Poole and the two tier structure of Dorset County Council and the district councils of Christchurch, East Dorset, North Dorset, Purbeck, West Dorset, and Weymouth & Portland with two new councils from 1st April 2019.

-This meant that 2018/19 was the final year for this Council.
-Despite this, there is recognition that the Council has been innovative in its ideas and approach, especially with regard to its economic development activities as a means of promoting overall prosperity, thriving communities and housing to meet the needs of the future.
-At a time when many Councils' are under pressure to deliver less, working together with Christchurch Borough Council, the Council has maintained services and where possible aimed to deliver more for its community.
+Subject to the Parliamentary approval this will mean that 2018/19 will be the final year for this Council.
+Despite this there is a recognition that the Council has been innovative in its ideas and approach, especially with regard to its economic development activities as a means of promoting overall prosperity, thriving communities and housing to meet the needs of the future.
+At a time when many Councils are under pressure to deliver less, working together with Christchurch Borough Council, the Council has maintained services and where possible aimed to deliver more for its community.

-The 2016-2020 Corporate Plan will now not be seen through to its conclusion; however, in the last year of the Council it still represented the ambitions and commitments of East Dorset District Council and Christchurch Borough Council.
-Whilst plans for the creation of two new councils in Dorset were underway the themes remained the focus of the Council in 2018/19.
+The 2016-2020 Corporate Plan will now not be seen through to its conclusion, however, in the last year of the Council it still represents the ambitions and commitments of Christchurch Borough Council and East Dorset District Council.
+Whilst plans for the creation of two new councils in Dorset are underway the themes will remain the focus of the Council in 2018/19.

-The plan comprised 5 themes which articulated the Partnership's priorities for 2018/19:
+The plan comprises 5 themes which articulate the partnership's priorities for 2018/19: